orbeon/orbeon-forms-doc/contributors/building-orbeon-forms.md

 - [Tomcat 7](http://tomcat.apache.org/download-70.cgi)
 - Java 1.7

-On OS X, you can install git and sbt easily if you have [Homebrew](http://brew.sh/):
+On macOS, you can install git and sbt easily if you have [Homebrew](http://brew.sh/):

 ```bash
 brew install git